mukeshsoni/react-charts-plus/README.md

 This is a fork of great [react-d3-components](https://github.com/codesuki/react-d3-components) repo.
 I have forked it since we needed to add stuff in our org which might not have been generic enough for react-d3-component users.

+Some of the things i have done extra -
+- allow user of brush to send in custom styles and classnames for extent and background
+- onChange callback on brush is not called on `drag` as well as `stretch` and not just `mouseDown`
+- give the user the ability to not show the tooltip at all in areachart and linechart
+- allow users to not show the label and the lines pointing to the labels in piechart
+- show tooltip on hover over any part of the rectangle where the graph is drawn and not just the chart drawn area
+- tooltip position adjustment when hitting a wall on the right or bottom
+- option not to show dots on lines in linechart on hover
+- pass xIndex as the third parameter to the `customTooltip` callback
+- allow for more types for stroke and stroke width props for path. and allow React element to be passed for tooltip html
+- changed label positioning for y-axis

+Things i plan to add -
+- allow user to send custom react element as brush background
+-
 > D3 Charts for React

 Let React have complete control over the DOM even when using D3.
 This way we can benefit from Reacts Virtual DOM.